legojesus/JarvisGPT/README.md

 Please use this app with caution - while JarvisGPT does not have admin/sudo privileges, it can still delete/modify/move actual files/folders in your user's home folder! so make sure you are providing it with the correct instructions/context before telling it to do anything of that sort.

 ## License
 Free to use for personal use only.
-You may not use any of this code for any commercial applications/intentions without my written consent.
+You may not use any of this code for commercial applications/intentions.

 ## Future features / TODO
 - Add Mac support.